 An annuity may provide two types of benefits: (1) fixed-dollar benefits or (2) variabledollar benefits.
-Fixed-dollar benefits means that the number of dollars that the annuitant receives as each regular payment will stay the same.
+Fixed-dollar benefits means that the number of dollars that the annuitant receives as each regular payment stays the same.
 Thus, a \$500 a month annuity provides \$500 a month for as long as the insurer promised.
 An annuity in which the amount of each regular payment is not fixed is called a variable annuity.
 A variable annuity was designed to overcome the problems that inflation causes people with fixed-dollar incomes.
 Consider the problem that an annuitant would have with a \$250 a month annuity income purchased in 1965.
 In 1965 the annuity income probably provided for a very adequate standard of living.
-Postage was 5¢ a letter, gasoline about 23¢ a gallon, and a Chevrolet cost around \$4,000.
+Postage was 5¢ a letter, gasoline about 23¢ a gallon, and a Chevrolet cost about \$4,000.
 By 1986, a \$250 a month income would not provide the same standard of living.
 At that time, a letter cost 22¢ to mail, gasoline cost about \$1 a gallon, and a Chevy cost about \$13,000.
-As 2015 began, a letter was 49¢, gas was just above \$2.00, and a Chevrolet ran \$20-\$50,000.
+As 2003 began, a letter was 37¢, gas \$1.65 (depending on the situation in Iraq and Venezuela), and a Chevrolet ran \$20-\$30,000.
 That is only a half-again increase in the last 20 years compared to the three to fourfold increase the 20 years before that.
 The point is that, inflation, or economic uncertainty, is the enemy of the fixed-dollar income.